-Charles Dickens Museum London.
-Photo Credit: © Edwin Lerner.
+Entrance to Charles Dickens Museum in London.
+Photo Credit: © Ursula Petula Barzey.

-The Man Who Invented Christmas opens in the United Kingdom on 1 December and stars Dan Stevens (from Downton Abbey) as Charles Dickens.
-An exhibition at the Charles Dickens Museum London will display costumes from the film which also stars Christopher Plummer (Ebenezer Scrooge) Donald Sumpter (Jacob Marley) Jonathan Pryce (Dickens’ father John) Ger Ryan (Elizabeth Dickens) and Simon Callow as illustrator John Leech.
+One of the recent major films to feature works by Charles Dickens was The Man Who Invented Christmas, which opened in 2017 and stared Dan Stevens (from Downton Abbey) as Charles Dickens.
+An exhibition at the Charles Dickens Museum London displayed the costumes from the film, which also stars Christopher Plummer (Ebenezer Scrooge), Donald Sumpter (Jacob Marley), Jonathan Pryce (Dickens’ father John), Ger Ryan (Elizabeth Dickens), and Simon Callow as illustrator John Leech.

 Christmas Sketches: Ghost of an Idea: Unwrapping ‘A Christmas Carol.’
 Photo Credit: © Charles Dickens Museum London.

-London Blue Badge Tourist Guides are often asked to do literary and Dickens-themed tours highlighting places which inspired our most famous novelist.
-Dickens made his name with The Pickwick Papers and went on to write other novels such as David Copperfield, Oliver Twist and Bleak House.
+London Blue Badge Tourist Guides are often asked to do literary and Dickens-themed tours highlighting places that inspired our most famous novelist.
+Dickens made his name with The Pickwick Papers and went on to write other novels such as David Copperfield, Oliver Twist, and Bleak House.
 His stories are often haunted by the debtor’s prison where his father was sent.
 The young Charles was sent to work at a factory in Charing Cross – an experience he hated – in order to help the family finances.
-After achieving fame and fortune Dickens died at the age of fifty eight and was buried in Poet’s Corner, Westminster Abbey.
+After achieving fame and fortune, Charles Dickens died at the age of fifty-eight and was buried in Poet’s Corner, Westminster Abbey.

 There are four museums in the United Kingdom dedicated to Charles Dickens, more than any other British writer:

-• The Charles Dickens Museum London at 48 Doughty Street open Tuesday to Sunday;
+• The Charles Dickens Museum London at 48 Doughty Street is open Tuesday to Sunday;

 • The Charles Dickens’ Birthplace Museum in Portsmouth;